Work, School, Life: How to keep your family sane at home during the Pandemic

 - If your kids are old enough, encourage them to go on solo walks around the neighborhood to get some time outside.

-Working and studying from home is tough: Everyone needs a win right now.
-It’s difficult, that’s for sure, but it is not impossible for everyone to complete their goals.
+Work, school, life at home is tough: Everyone needs a win right now.
+It’s difficult, that’s for sure, but it is not impossible for everyone in the family to complete their goals.

 - Avoid watching TV or other distracting uses of screens during the work/school day.